jenineharris/foundation-biostat-2021/README.md

 **Class project (Checkpoints DUE September 30, , Final DUE December 10)**

 Find a data set on your own and use the data to answer a research question of your choice.
 If you choose one of the data sets we have used in class, the research question and variables used should be different from what we did in class.
 It is ok if one or two of the variables are the same, but the majority should be something other than what was demonstrated in the chapter, videos, and exercises.
-You will work on this data throughout the semester and submit your work to the course discussion board three times, twice at midterm checkpoints and once as a final project.
+You will work on this data throughout the semester and submit your work to the course discussion board three times, twice at checkpoints and once as a final project.

 * The data set you select must have the following characteristics:
     + A variable of interest (outcome variable) that is categorical or continuous
     + A minimum of 4 variables including at least one continuous variable and at least one categorical variable with more than 2 categories that you hypothesize have some relationship to the variable of interest (predictor variables)

-*Checkpoint 1 is worth 5% of your course grade and should include the following: (DUE September 30)*
+*Checkpoint 1 is worth 5% of your course grade and should include the following: (DUE before class September 30)*

 * A link to the data set online or a copy of the original data file
 * A link to the codebook online or a copy of the codebook